- Undergraduate Students

 - International Students

-- Students coming from outside Northern Ireland are guaranteed a place in Queen's accommodation, as are students who are leaving care and irreconcilably estranged students.
+- Students in their first year of study from within Northern Ireland and all students coming from outside Northern Ireland are guaranteed a place in Queen's accommodation, as are students who are leaving care and irreconcilably estranged.

 - Belfast is one of Europe's most hip and vibrant capital cities, lauded for its energy by the Lonely Planet guide.